Skip to content

 What grass type do most Irmo yards have?

-Bermuda is most common, followed by zoysia in newer developments and centipede in older neighborhoods.
-Each needs a different fertilization program — centipede fed at Bermuda rates will die.
+Bermuda is most common in full sun, followed by Zoysia in newer developments and Centipede in older neighborhoods.
+Each needs a different fertilization program — Centipede fed at Bermuda rates will die within a season.

 How much does a full lawn care plan cost in Irmo?